Please enable JavaScript to use file uploader.

 As a reminder, The following are the professional development requirements through the Teaching & Learning Centre for newly-hired full-time faculty members:

-The next Micro-teaching Sessions is on Aug.
-21-22, 2025 and the next New Faculty Orientation is on Aug.
-25, 2025.
+The next Micro-teaching Sessions is tentatively scheduled for Oct.
+22-23, 2025 and the next New Faculty Orientation is tentatively scheduled for Jan.
+2, 2026.

 A professional development plan has been created for Seneca’s non full-time faculty members: PD Plan for Non Full-time Faculty.
 Every course in the PD Plan is micro-credentialled and the micro-credential can be used as proof of completion if needed.